apicra/www/README.md

 + [www.apicra.com](https://www.apicra.com/)
 + https://github.com/apicra/www

-Softreck Apicra is delivering the scripts needed to deploy applications and solutions across any architectures on many enironments, such:
+Softreck Apicra is delivering shell scripts needed to deploy applications and solutions across any architectures and enironments, such:
 + Linux
 + Mac OS
 + Windows

 ## The Apicra solution

-is defining native scripts to generate enironment
+is defining native OS scripts to generate enironment based on current system.
 It's help to make a standarisated enironment modules, such python environment with definied versions used in your organisation

 Code and Enironment are created as spearated repository but working togheter.